 - Would you consider using our product again?

-3. Rating scale survey questions
+4. Rating scale questions

 In a survey, a respondent selects the number that accurately represents their response.
-Of course, you have to establish the value of the numbers on your rating scale for it to be effective.
+Of course, you have to establish the value of the numbers on your scale for it to be effective.

 With the lack of proper survey scaling, respondents won’t know how to answer the question.
 It also leads to inaccurate results.
 If you want to know how likely respondents are to give a product recommendation, you can establish a scale from 1 to 10.
 Then, assign the value of 1 and 10.
 The lowest number on the scale could, for instance, mean Not at All Likely while the highest value could represent Extremely Likely.